Ramp Up to Tech Marketing Part 1: Proactive Research to Make an Impact

 Based on the information assembled and analyzed, the licensing strategy and the marketing plan can be developed.

-As discussed in this post, the licensing strategy lays out your goals for the technology and the type of licenses and licensees you should seek to meet those goals.
+As discussed in the Part 2 post, the licensing strategy lays out your goals for the technology and the type of licenses and licensees you should seek to meet those goals.
 Should it be an exclusive, non-exclusive, or field-of-use license?
 Is it a startup opportunity?
 If so, should resources be spent de-risking it and seeking a competent management team?
 Thinking through these and other questions helps lead to more productive licensing efforts.

 As similar consideration of options are considered for the marketing plan.
 Should it be a passive, targeted, or active marketing plan?
 The same principles and processes apply in each case.
 The difference is how much time and resources you put toward achieving your goal.